Alcúdia plans desalination expansion: Who pays, who really needs the water?

 The less visible risks

 Desalination sounds like a technical solution to a practical problem.
 What is rarely discussed in cafés, however, are the ecological and economic side effects.
-Desalination consumes a lot of electricity; the question of how much of that comes from renewable sources is central.
-Also often underestimated is the salt concentration (brine) discharged back into the sea and the possible impacts on local marine life in the Bay of Alcúdia.
+Desalination consumes a lot of electricity; the question of how much of that comes from renewable energy is central.
+Also often underestimated is the salt concentration (brine) discharged back into the sea and the possible impacts on local marine life in the Bay of Alcúdia — see studies on the environmental impacts of desalination (including brine discharge).
 Long-term operating costs, maintenance and spare parts must also be transparent — a one-off planning grant does not automatically resolve these issues.

 What is missing from the public debate